TheAwiteb/solwalrs/README.md

-  keypair  Commands for managing a keypair [aliases: kp] new      Generate a new keypair [aliases: n] list     List all keypairs [aliases: ls] help     Print this message or the help of the given subcommand(s)
+  keypair  Commands for managing a keypair [aliases: kp] new      Generate a new keypair [aliases: n] list     List all keypairs [aliases: ls] import   Import new keypair by private key or secret key (input prompt) [aliases: i] help     Print this message or the help of the given subcommand(s)

 Options:
-      --app-file <APP_FILE>  The path to the app file -h, --help                 Print help information (use `--help` for more detail) -V, --version              Print version information
+      --app-file <APP_FILE>  The path to the app file -v, --verbose              Verbose mode, for debugging -h, --help                 Print help information (use `--help` for more detail) -V, --version              Print version information
 ```